 4. You do not own the contract.

 You are renting the coverage while at Kaiser.
 If you leave, the coverage terminates.
-Kaiser or their insurance company can discontinue the plan, or modify it without your consent.
-Private policies cannot be canceled/modified except by you.
+Kaiser or their insurance company can discontinue the plan or modify it without your consent.
+Individual policies cannot be canceled/modified except by you.

 5. Claims are governed by ERISA.